JGCRI/gcam-doc/demand_energy.md

 ### Buildings

 GCAM disaggregates the building sector into residential and commercial sectors and models floorspace and three aggregate services (heating, cooling, and other).
 Within building services, the structures and functional forms are similar to any other GCAM sector, described in [Energy Technologies](en_technologies.html).
 The residential sector is divided in different socioeconomic groups (i.e., income deciles).
-The income deciles within each region will have the same population, what means, 10% of regional population in each period.
+The income deciles within each region have the same population, what means, 10% of regional population in each period.
 In calibration years, the region-level GDP allocated to each income decile is based on historical income distribution data from different sources (UNU WIDER, LIS, PovCal).
-The income distribution across income deciles in future model periods for different regions is estimated using an innovative data-driven method, based on principal component analysis (PCA), that has been demonstrated to perform better than the extensively applied lognormal approach.
+The income distribution across income deciles in future model periods for different regions is estimated using an innovative data-driven method, based on principal component analysis (PCA).
-Residential floorspace, building service and energy demand, and direct GHG and air pollutant emissions from the residential sector will be reported at income-decile level, which allows to capture within-region consumer dynamics that broaden and enrich the scope of analysis.
+Residential floorspace, building service and energy demand, and direct GHG and air pollutant emissions from the residential sector are reported at income-decile level, which allows to capture within-region consumer dynamics that broaden and enrich the scope of analysis.

 #### Floorspace
 **Residential floorspace** depends on different variables that have been identified as significant by analyzing household-level microdata, namely population, income, population density, and regional preferences.
 There are some key points that are incorporated into the model based on the analysis of historical data: